 - Lowest cost.
 Want maximum conversions from your budget?
 Then pick the lowest cost.
 Use this especially if you don’t know lifetime value.

 - Target cost.
-This gives cost per results on average.
+This gives a cost per result on average.
 If you want consistency, go with the target cost.

 - Lowest cost with a bid cap.
 Got a broad audience that’s not as likely to convert?
 This is a good option to control costs.
 Or, if you are willing to spend up to a certain amount for a given conversion, but no more… then choose the lowest cost with a bid cap.